 Numerous industries rely on the ability to create stable emulsions efficiently.
 Note the use of the modifier, “stable”.
 While it’s possible to make a temporary emulsion by energetically mixing liquids together, such as with an oil-and-vinegar salad dressing, the phases will quickly separate if droplet sizes are not sufficiently small.
 Home cooks usually stabilize vinaigrettes by adding a dollop of mustard, which contains natural emulgents, and beating vigorously.

 Emulsified products manufactured for consumers are typically achieved using industrial blenders.
 These machines vary widely in design and the time and energy they require to create stable mixtures.
-Given that time is money in any business, high speed, efficient combination is obviously desirable.
+Given that time is money in any business, a high speed and efficient combination are obviously desirable.

-No matter what type of emulsion you are interested in creating, Quadro® Liquids has the perfect machine for the job.
-Our Quadro Ytron® Z inline emulsifier mixer, for instance, excels at rapid, high shear emulsification tasks.
-For more information, contact us today.
+No matter what type of emulsion you are interested in creating, Quadro Liquids has the perfect machine for the job.
+Our HV Emulsifier & Wet Mill, for instance, excels at rapid, high shear emulsification tasks.